 Randi Smith and colleagues receive Synergy Award

-Randi Smith, MD, Dabney Evans, PhD, MPH, and Amy Zeidan, MD, are co-principal investigators of a study that has received a 2020 Synergy Research Award.
+Randi Smith, MD, Dabney Evans, PhD, MPH, and Amy Zeidan, MD, have received a 2020 Synergy Research Award as co-principal investigators.
 These awards support collaborative projects among faculty throughout the Woodruff Health Sciences Center, and reflect the WHSC Strategic Plan by bringing researchers together across organizational boundaries in order to catalyze innovation and discovery.

 Dr. Smith is an assistant professor of surgery and trauma/surgical critical care at Emory School of Medicine/Grady Memorial Hospital and an assistant professor of public health at Rollins School of Public Health, Dr. Evans is an associate professor of global health at Rollins, and Dr. Zeidan is an assistant professor of surgery at the Department of Emergency Medicine.